 PPS passionately believes in the power of the arts as a tool for human development and social change.
 Arts are used to foster expression, but also as a complete set of tools answering children’s needs: education, life skills, social skills and personal development.
 It allows the population to reclaim their cultural practices and to rebuild their identity.
 It gives them a reason to hope for a better future and believe in themselves.
 PPS receives foreign artists and perform throughout Europe, Asia, Africa and Australia.

-Thanks to PPS’ Child Protecting Unit, 90 underprivileged children (affected by child trafficking, domestic violence, abandonment, disease, extreme poverty, and street begging) benefit from a nutrition program consisting of three meals a day, free primary medical care and referral, formal and non-formal education and are also provided with school uniforms and materials.
-Furthermore, 300 children are welcomed daily in the Child Development Centre, and another 800 children a day have access to the library.
+Thanks to PPS Child Protection Program, the most underprivileged children of surrounding communities (affected by child trafficking, domestic violence, abandon, disease, extreme poverty, and street begging) can benefit from a nutrition program consisting of three meals a day, free primary medical care and referral, formal and non-formal education and are also provided with school uniforms and materials.
+Furthermore, hundreds of children are welcomed daily in the Child Development Centre for further creative learning opportunities.
 PPS supports the public school (1000 children) through teacher training and additional salaries in order to ensure free quality education for all.
 This proximity allows enriching exchanges with the art schools.

-Ask your travel agent to attend one of the performances, guided tours or art exhibitions organised by PPS, so that you can directly contribute to the enhancement of students’ training possibilities and help their career progression.
+Ask your travel agent to attend one of the circus performances, guided tours or art exhibitions organised by PPS, so that you can directly contribute to the enhancement of students’ training possibilities and help their career progression.

-In Battambang where they are based, you can follow guided tours (in French, English or Khmer) to the association, including a film on the history of the organisation, visit the schools and art center and attend some performances by PPS’ students under the big top, which are fun for the whole family.
+- In Battambang, you can follow guided campus tours (in English or Khmer) and attend one of the 3 circus students shows they hold per week under the big top, which are fun for the whole family.

-Your donation directly benefit their needs:
+Your donation too can greatly benefit their needs!

 - $10 funds the formal education of a child for one month.